Improving segmentation of retinal arteries and veins using cardiac signal in doppler holograms: Segmentation of retinal arteries and veins

 \subsection{Direct segmentation}

 The most straightforward approach consists in directly performing semantic segmentation on M0 images.
-The results of this strategy are reported in table \ref{benchmark}.
+The results of this strategy are reported in Table \ref{benchmark}.
 Overall, all models achieve limited performance, with \st{W}Net obtaining the best results.
-Most architectures successfully delineate the retinal vasculature but fail to accurately distinguish between arteries and veins.
-In contrast, models such as SwinUnet even struggle to segment vessels precisely.
-Only \st{W}Net manages to perform a consistent classification of arteries and veins (fig \ref{comparison:b}); this can be attributed to its hybrid design, where convolutional layers ensure accurate spatial segmentation, while transformer layers capture the global context useful for classification.
-In general, the best-performing models rely on hybrid transformer–convolution designs (\st{W}Net, CSTA-Net), feature enhancement (MSUNet, UNet++), or iterative refinement strategies (IterNet).
+Most architectures successfully delineate the retinal vasculature but fail to accurately distinguish between arteries and veins (Fig~\ref{comparison:b}), resulting in better segmented arteries, likely due to the higher signal-to-noise ratio and more pronounced pulsatile Doppler signature of arterial flow (Table \ref{ablation}).
+Other models such as SwinUnet even struggle to segment vessels precisely.
+Only \st{W}Net manages to perform a consistent classification of arteries and veins (Fig \ref{comparison:b}); this can be attributed to its hybrid design, where convolutional layers ensure accurate spatial segmentation, while transformer layers capture the global context useful for classification.
+In general, the best-performing models rely on hybrid transformer–convolution designs (\st{W}Net, CSTA-Net) or feature enhancement (MSUNet, UNet++, CE-Net).
 However, the basic UNet still outperforms several of these more complex models and remains a strong baseline.